 Supply/Contact.
 When an individual supplies us with goods or services or contacts us in any way;

-Pixel Tags.
-Pixel tags and web beacons may enable us to send email messages in a format customers can read and they tell us whether mail has been opened.
+Pixel Tags, Web Beacons & Tracked Links.
+These may enable us to send email messages in a format customers can read and they tell us whether mail has been opened.

 As there are many circumstances in which we may collect information both electronically and physically, we will endeavour to ensure that an individual is always aware of their data being collected, in particular by third parties.